-Focusing on customer satisfaction across all operations, \$OK Marketler aims to provide a comfortable and easy shopping experience in stores across 81 provinces of Turkey, as well as on its online channel.
-The Company closely follows consumer trends in Turkey and designs its stores taking into consideration five fundamental factors: proximity, price, product variety, exclusive brands, and convenient shopping experience. \$OK Marketler fully renovated the store concept and diversified its product range in 2015, and opened 1,102 new stores in 2021, increasing the total number of stores in 81 provinces to 9,247 stores.
+Focusing on customer satisfaction across all operations, SOK Marketler aims to provide a comfortable and easy shopping experience in stores across 81 provinces of Turkey, as well as on its online channel.
+The Company closely follows consumer trends in Turkey and designs its stores taking into consideration five fundamental factors: proximity, price, product variety, private label products, and convenient shopping experience. ŞOK Marketler fully renovated the store concept and diversified its product range in 2015 and opened 1,034 new stores in 2022, increasing the total number of stores in 81 provinces to 10,281 stores.

-SOK Marketler determines the prices of its products so that they are affordable for every budget and contributes to the purchasing power of its customers with various promotions.
+\$OK Marketler determines the prices of its products so that they are affordable for every budget and contributes to the purchasing power of its customers with various promotions.
 The company delivers fresh fruits and vegetables to its customers at affordable prices thanks to its direct supply method.

-Featuring a store design that creates a pleasant atmosphere for customers and provides them with a convenient shopping experience, \$OK Marketler offers shoppers the opportunity to purchase almost all of their basic needs from the \$OK store closest to their homes.
+Featuring a store design that creates a pleasant atmosphere for customers and provides them with a convenient shopping experience, ŞOK Marketler offers shoppers the opportunity to purchase almost all of their basic needs from the ŞOK store closest to their homes.